 Named in the Legal 500 Canada as a Leading lawyer in Litigation: General Commercial (Alberta) by Chambers Canada (2023) and recommended lawyer in Dispute resolution: Alberta (2022 - 2023)

-Recognized in Best Lawyers in Canada as a recommended lawyer in corporate and commercial litigation (2021-2023)
+Recognized by Best Lawyers in Canada in Corporate and Commercial Litigation (2021-2023)

 Future star in Benchmark Litigation Canada (2019-2023)